- Garden / Landscaping / Patio — 253

 Real estate could be a lucrative and very rewarding career option for most people.
-There is a vast range of opportunities that can be utilized with varied backgrounds and skill sets.
-You do not necessary need to be a "salesman: though it's a natural transition from other sales career while having the opportunities to be your own boss.
+There is a vast range of opportunities that can be utilized with varied backgrounds and skillsets.
+You do not necessarily need to be a salesperson: though it's a natural transition from other sales careers while having the opportunities to be your own boss.

-You will be assisting people in the greatest expense of their life and most often comes emotional impact from changing homes.
+You will be assisting people at the greatest expense of their life and most often comes emotional impact from changing homes.

-There are also those who may perceive a real estate career as quite lucrative, yielding excellent compensation for working when and how they want.
-Your is only limited to the amount of energy and time you put into building a successful career.
+Some may perceive a real estate career as quite lucrative, yielding excellent compensation for working when and how they want.
+You only limited to the amount of energy and time you put into building a successful career.

-Taking on this career change might seem very lucrative; however compensation and statistics for new agent are minimal as you build your word-of-month referrals and networking.
-It's key to be a self starter and it takes money, commitment and investment of time to build a successful real estate business regardless if you are an independent contractor or start with an established brokerage firm.
+Taking on this career change might seem very lucrative; however, compensation and statistics for a new agent are minimal as you build your word-of-mouth referrals and networking.
+It's key to be a self-starter and it takes money, commitment and investment of time to build a successful real estate business regardless if you are an independent contractor or start with an established brokerage firm.